knowit/kubernetes-workshop/docs/_docs/workshop/05-pod.md

 NB: watch is not installed on macOS by default.
 Install it with homebrew: `brew install watch` (or just use `kubectl get pod -w`).

-Switch to the terminal, and you should see your pod running!
+Switch to the terminal where you're watching the pods, and you should see your pod running!
 It should like this (the pod's name will be slightly different):